PrestaShop/docs/README.md

     ```
     > You may need to change the path to the `hugo` binary depending on where it is on your system

-3. Done!
-You can open up the site on your browser.

-    > It's usually available at http://localhost:1313

-    Any change you perform on your data will be updated almost instantly.

 ## Customizing the style